notpresident35/awesome-learn-gamedev/README.md

 [https://ocw.mit.edu/](https://ocw.mit.edu/)

-🟪 More huge lists of resources!!
+🟪 More huge lists of resources!
 Some of these are old, unmaintained, or poorly curated, so beware broken links and the like, but they’re worth including because they’re filled with lots of resources for different purposes!

 [https://www.gamedeveloper.com/audio/38-great-resources-for-game-developers](https://www.gamedeveloper.com/audio/38-great-resources-for-game-developers)